Sappho

 Ornate-throned immortal Aphrodite,

-wile-weaving child of Zeus, I entreat you
+wile-weaving child of Zeus, I entreat you:

 do not overpower my heart,

-with pain or sorrow, mistress
+with pain or sorrow, mistress,

-but come here, if ever before
+but come here, if ever before,

 hearing my voice from afar,

-and had left your father's golden house to come to me.2
+you left your father's golden house

 PRIESTESS OF APHRODITE